ohidulislam/ohidulislam/README.md

 - 👋 Hi, I’m @ohidulislam
-- 👀 I’m interested in javaScript
+- 👀 I’m interested in JavaScript
-- 🌱 I’m currently learning Reactjs
+- 🌱 I’m currently learning React.js
-- 💞️ I’m looking to collaborate on React projects
+- 💞️ I’m looking to collaborate on React/NextJs projects
 - 📫 How to reach me, sent a mail to ohidulislam.me@gmail.com

 <!---